 How can I tell if my EGR valve is bad?

 There are two types of EGR valves.
 Both can go bad causing your P0401 code.
 There are electronic and vacuum operated EGR valves.
 Vacuum operated EGR valves are very easy to test.
-Just hook up a vacuum pump to the EGR valve while engine is off and apply anywhere from 7 to 20 inches of vacuum and see if the EGR valve holds steady.
-If it hold steady for 5 minutes, chances are it is good.
-You need a hand held vacuum pump in order to do this.
+Just hook up a vacuum pump to the EGR valve while the engine is off and apply anywhere from 7 to 20 inches of vacuum and see if the EGR valve holds steady.
+If it holds steady for 5 minutes, chances are it is good.
+You need a hand-held vacuum pump in order to do this.
 A simple vacuum gauge will not do the trick.
-Click here to see a reliable hand held vacuum pump that will be able to perform this test.
+Click here to see a reliable hand-held vacuum pump that will be able to perform this test.

-If you have an electronic EGR valve that you want to test because of a P0401 code in the computer, then your going to need to get your hands on a scan tool that has bi directional control.
-That means you can not only view data, but also tell the on board computer on the vehicle to run certain tests through the scanner software.
+If you have an electronic EGR valve that you want to test because of a P0401 code in the computer, then you’re going to need to get your hands on a scan tool that has bi-directional control.
+That means you can not only view data but also tell the on-board computer on the vehicle to run certain tests through the scanner software.
 From there, you can operate the EGR valve to see if it is working or not.
 You may get upset because you have found out that you have an electronic EGR valve and you were hoping to test it using a hand held vacuum pump.
 I got news for you, this is the 21st Centry.
 Everything is going electronic these days.
 I am surprised that they are still even using Vacuum operated EGR valves on these newer cars.
-If you have a P0401 code in the computer and have an electronic EGR valve but do not have a scanner to test it, you can still remove it and check for carbon stuck in the pintial of the EGR valve and even if the pintial moves up and down like it should.
+If you have a P0401 code stored in the computer and have an electronic EGR valve but do not have a scanner to test it, you can still remove it and check for carbon stuck in the pintial of the EGR valve and even if the pintail moves up and down like it should.

 So my EGR valve checks out good but I still have this P0401 code?